-To provide properties such as frequency-dependent polarizabilities, ACES II provides time-dependent Hartree-Fock (TDHF) calculations.
-The TDHF code can solve the generalorder TDHF problem for closed-shell RHF wavefunctions.
+In order to provide properties such as frequency dependent polarizabilities, ACES II provides time-dependent Hartree-Fock (TDHF) calculations.
+The TDHF code can solve the general-order TDHF problem for closed-shell RHF wavefunctions.
 The TDHF keyword must be set to ON, and additional parameters controlling the TDHF calculation are included in a namelist which is located at the end of the ZMAT file.
-The variables in the namelist are as follows:
+The variables in the namelist are as follows :